Explore the “Island of Gods”

 Another excellent kiteboarding spot worth mentioning is Glyfada Bay.
 Awesome sandy beach with mostly flat water, ideal for learning and freestyle.

 No wind?
 Try the local cuisine!
+Naxos is for foodies 🥙

-You can also explore the inland and villages like the picturesque Apiranthos, where you can find restaurants and taverns with the traditional dishes of the local cuisine, made exclusively with Naxos’ famous products.
+You can explore the inland and villages like the picturesque Apiranthos, where you can find restaurants and taverns with the traditional dishes of the local cuisine, made exclusively with Naxos’ famous products.

 The island has been self-sufficient since the ancient years, with its own agriculture and stock-farming.
 It produces olive oil, wine, honey and its potatoes are known in every corner of Greece.